PrestaShop/open-source/slack/readme.md

 When you join this Slack instance, please fill your profile with your personnal information.
 If you have a GitHub account, don't forget it, for it will be very useful to identify you in the discussions with developers.

+## Discussion

+Please keep in mind that the main language on the PrestaShop open source Slack in English, as it is an international project.

+In order to foster respectful discussions, everybody is invited to read and follow the [Code of Conduct](https://github.com/PrestaShop/PrestaShop/blob/develop/CODE_OF_CONDUCT.md).

+Quick reminder: if you feel that someone is agressive, please take in account that not everyone is a native English speaker.
+They might just write basic English or don't find the good words to be polite.
+Let's be tolerant and try to understand and collaborate.

+Community members with bad behavior will be banned.

 ## More information